 Simon Knell, ‘Border violence, democracy, and the museum‘, Museum Worlds 9 (2021).
-An updated version of the first chapter in The Museum’s Borders.
+An open access, updated version of the first chapter in The Museum’s Borders.

 Simon Knell, ‘Borders and bridges: museum and global cultural harmony’ (Mandarin), Journal of Natural Science Museum Research, 20(2) (2019), 66-72, trans.
 Yang Jin. (西蒙-奈尔著，杨瑾译：《桥梁与边界：博物馆与全球文化和谐》，《自然科学博物馆研究》，2019年第2期，第66-72页).
 An edited transcription of a public lecture given at Shaanxi History Museum, Xi’an, in September 2018.

 Simon Knell, ‘Situatedness’, presentation at the Nordic Museums Association Conference, ‘Where are the borders?’ in 2018.
 A YouTube recording of essentially the same paper given as ‘Borders and bridges’ above.
 This began the process of writing The Museum’s Borders.